The Car (album): Musical style and influences

 Portishead, Jarvis Cocker, Jean-Claude Vannier, Isaac Hayes, Curtis Mayfield, Steely Dan and Marvin Gaye, as well as James Bond soundtracks.
-Although, Turner found it difficult to name direct musical influences, he mentioned the work of David Axelrod, Gloria Ann Taylor's "How Can You Say It" and Nat King Cole's "Where Did Everyone Go?" as inspirations for the record.
+Although Turner found it difficult to name direct musical influences, he mentioned the work of David Axelrod, Gloria Ann Taylor's "How Can You Say It" and Nat King Cole's "Where Did Everyone Go?" as inspirations for the record.
+Ford named Gaye and Mayfield as a direct influence on the production side, saying "the Marvin Gaye string line that he uses quite a lot, I have one hundred per cent tried to rip off several times".

 Lyrics and themes

 Unlike its predecessor, The Car is not a concept album.
 Lyrically, the album refers frequently to show business, specifically the music and film industries.
 It makes references to fame, creativity, the passage of time and nostalgia, audience expectations, espionage and disillusion.
 The album has been described as "cinematic" with Turner "assuming the meta-role of an artistically struggling movie director."
 It has also been noted as depicting "a decadent world of marble staircases, moated buildings, the popping of champagne corks and aeroplane descents over the French Riviera," as well as "the tensions between art and commerce, between performance and authenticity."
-Turner cited In the Blink of an Eye (2005) by Walter Murch as an inspiration and thought it felt "connected to the process and also the feel or lyrics on [The Car]."
+Turner cited In the Blink of an Eye (1992) by Walter Murch as an inspiration and thought it felt "connected to the process and also the feel or lyrics on [The Car]."
 Other things Turner was reading at the time include Raymond Chandler's Philip Marlowe series, the works of David Foster Wallace and George Saunders.